zhuweijava/CoditorX/README.md

 ## Introduction

-CoditorX is an online text editor in browser for multiple players collaborating.
+CoditorX is an in-browser text editor for multiple players collaborating.

 ## Features